rust-lang/reference/src/tokens.md

 Like integer literals, a floating-point literal may be followed by a suffix, so long as the pre-suffix part does not end with `U+002E` (`.`).
 The suffix may not begin with `e` or `E` if the literal does not include an exponent.
-See [literal expressions] for the effect of these suffixes.
+See [Floating-point literal expressions] for the effect of these suffixes.

 Examples of floating-point literals which are accepted as literal expressions: